Phridge/C-uniform-syntax-for-pointers/README.md

 Other criticism is welcomed.

-Have a nice day! :waving_hand:
+Have a nice day! :waving: